Skip to main content

 Percent of sales versus percent of tips

 This distinction matters more than the percentage.
 A 3% tip-out on $1,600 in sales is $48.
 A 3% tip-out on $300 in tips is $9.
 Same number, very different result.
-Percent of sales is tied to what was ordered, so it stays steady even on a night you were tipped poorly.
+Percent of sales is tied to what was ordered, so it stays steady even on a night you were tipped poorly — which is precisely when it stings.
 Percent of tips rises and falls with how you did.

 What do you actually keep?